-Regarding the second question - net or gross valuations of interest expense - the Discussion Draft concludes that a general interest limitation rule should apply to the entity's net interest expense after offsetting interest income.
-The rule could be supplemented by targeted interest limitation rules to prevent groups avoiding the effect of a rule or which disallow gross interest expense on specific transactions identified as posing base erosion and profit shifting risks.
+Focus on Net Positions.
+Regarding the second question-net versus gross valuations of interest expense-the Discussion Draft concludes that a general interest limitation rule should apply to the entity's net interest expense after offsetting interest income.
+The rule could be supplemented by targeted interest limitation rules to prevent a group from avoiding the effect of a rule or which disallow gross interest expense on specific transactions identified as posing BEPS risks.